J-DubApps/get-chat-cmd/README.md

    **Note**:   If you primarily only use, say,  Openrouter.ai as your API gateway: the OpenAI and Anthropic
                models can be called through "openrouter/model-name" as well.
-You'd simply comment-out the "`get-chat-cmd2/3`" functions accordingly, and copy/use "`get-chat-cmd1`" for other Openrouter models.
+You'd simply comment-out the "`get-chat-cmd2/3`" functions accordingly, and copy/use "`get-chat-cmd1`" for other Openrouter-proxied models.
                See [this link](https://openrouter.ai/models) for Openrouter models available.
+               No API key is required for the optional "`get-chat-local`" function but your *locally-hosted* model must be accepting API requests.

 3. Import the functions into your current PowerShell session: